Skip to content

 true

-When to use: constants, thresholds, feature flags, single extracted values.
-Produced by value.literal nodes and data.pull (extracts a single value from a table row).
+Use for constants, thresholds, feature flags, and single extracted values.
+Produced by value.literal nodes and data.pull (which extracts a single value from a table row).

 {